turingschool/mod-0-curriculum/shared/problem-solving.md

 - Use technical terms
 - Choose reliable sources (MDN or Ruby docs)

-If the result you're looking for isn't in the first two pages of results, it's probably not there.
+If the solution you're looking for isn't in the first two pages of results, it's probably not there.
 You might try reframing your search terms or use another resource, like your Turing community!

 ## Problem Solving in Action
 Let's work through those steps together, using Challenge 1.
 Open the starter kit for your program (<a href="https://replit.com/@turingschool/problem-solving-starter-kit-1#index.js" target="blank">FE</a> or <a href="https://replit.com/@turingschool/problem-solving-starter-kit#main.rb" target="blank">BE</a>) and make a copy (fork) to follow along in replit.